lvim-tech/lvim-focus/README.md

 ## Description

 -   Auto resize windows
-- Optimal size (width and height) for active window
-- Uniform size (width and height) for inactive windows
+-   Optimal size (width and height) for windows
-- Hide `cursorcolumn`, `cursorline`, `signcolumn`, `colorcolumn`, `number`, `relativenumber`, `hybridnumber` for inactive windows
+-   Hide `cursorcolumn`, `cursorline`, `signcolumn`, `colorcolumn`, `number`, `relativenumber` for inactive windows
-- Add `winhighlight` for active window (hi `LvimFocus` - add to your colorscheme)
+-   Add `winhighlight` for active window (hi `LvimFocusNormal` - add to your colorscheme)
 -   Blacklist of filetypes
 -   Deactivate of the plugin on startup with option `active_plugin = 0`
 -   Dynamic activate / deactivate of the plugin whit command `:LvimFocusToggle`
 -   The main advantage over other similar plugins - correct resize

 <details>
 <summary>Screenshots</summary>